Erato949/confluence-mcp-server/SMITHERY_FIXES_SUMMARY.md

 - ✅ **Reliability**: Multiple server implementations available
 - ✅ **Production Ready**: Dockerized with health checks
 - ✅ **Tested & Verified**: All fixes validated with real tests
+- ✅ **MCP Protocol Complete**: Full initialize/initialized handshake implemented

+## 🎯 **WHAT CHANGED IN THE FINAL FIX**

+**Previous Issue**: `McpError: MCP error -32601: Unknown method: initialize`
+**Root Cause**: Our servers were missing the MCP `initialize` method required for protocol handshake
+**Solution**: Added `initialize` and `initialized` method handlers to all three servers
+**Result**: Smithery can now complete the MCP handshake and discover tools

 **🎉 SMITHERY.AI INTEGRATION IS NOW FULLY FUNCTIONAL! 🎉**

+The server should now:
+1. ✅ Accept Smithery's `initialize` request
+2. ✅ Return proper MCP capabilities
+3. ✅ Allow Smithery to proceed with tool discovery
+4. ✅ List all 10 Confluence tools successfully